citrusframework/citrus/CONTRIBUTING.md

 * The code should have a suitable test coverage
 * The changes should be documented

-### Types of change
+### Types of changes
-We distinguish between different types of change which indicate different level of complexity, scope and required knowledge about the Citrus framework.
+We distinguish between different types of changes which indicate different level of complexity, scope and required knowledge about the Citrus framework.

 * **Maintenance**